renwuli/renwuli.github.io/_posts/2022-06-04-SymmetryNet.md

 ## Implementation

-读完 paper 有一个问题，如果每个模型都预测 $$M$$ 个对称性，但是每个模型的实际对称性个数可不是都一样的，有的模型 1 个对称，有的模型 2 个对称，有的模型可能更多，那么怎么做批处理，计算 loss 反传呢？读作者的代码，从 https://github.com/GodZarathustra/SymmetryNet/blob/HEAD/lib/loss.py#L10-L11 可以看到作者在每次计算 loss 的时候，实际上 batch size 为 1，在 https://github.com/GodZarathustra/SymmetryNet/blob/HEAD/tools/train_shapenet.py#L81-L82 也可以看到 dataloader 的 batch size 也被设为 1 了，那么事情就变得明了，作者在实际实现的时候，是一个模型一个模型训练的，没有采用批处理，这也算是无奈之举。
+After reading the paper, one question arises: if each model predicts $$M$$ symmetries, but the actual number of symmetries per model varies (some have 1, some 2, some more), how is batch processing and loss backpropagation handled?
+Looking at the code (https://github.com/GodZarathustra/SymmetryNet/blob/HEAD/lib/loss.py#L10-L11), the batch size is actually 1 during loss computation.
+In https://github.com/GodZarathustra/SymmetryNet/blob/HEAD/tools/train_shapenet.py#L81-L82, the dataloader batch size is also set to 1.
+So, in practice, the author trains one model at a time, not using batch processing, which is a necessary compromise.

-## 总结
+## Summary

-Pros.
+Pros:

-1. it handles RGB-D inputs, and can deal with incomplete and partial observation
+1. Handles RGB-D inputs and can deal with incomplete and partial observations
-2. end-to-end deep learning method
+2. End-to-end deep learning method

 Cons:

-1. strong supervision
+1. Strong supervision required
-2. limited with pre-defined maximum of number of symmetries per object
+2. Limited by the pre-defined maximum number of symmetries per object (R=10)